 The incentive fee is an amount, not less than zero, equal to the difference between: (a) the product of (i) 20% and (ii) the difference between (A) the Company's Core Earnings (as defined below) for the previous 12-month period, and (B) the product of (1) the weighted average of the issue price per share of the Company's common stock of all of the Company's public offerings of common stock multiplied by the weighted average number of all shares of common stock outstanding including any restricted shares of the Company's common stock, RSUs, or any shares of the Company's common stock not yet issued, but underlying other awards granted under the Company's Amended and Restated 2012 Equity Incentive Plan (see Note 10 included in these consolidated financial statements) in the previous 12-month period, and (2) 8%; and (b) the sum of any incentive fees earned by ACREM with respect to the first three fiscal quarters of such previous 12-month period; provided, however, that no incentive fee is payable with respect to any fiscal quarter unless cumulative Core Earnings for the 12 most recently completed fiscal quarters is greater than zero.
 "Core Earnings" is defined in the Management Agreement as GAAP net income (loss) computed in accordance with GAAP, excluding noncash equity compensation expense, the incentive fee, depreciation and amortization (to the extent that any of the Company's target investments are structured as debt and the Company forecloses on any properties underlying such debt), any unrealized gains, losses or other non-cash items recorded in net income (loss) for the period, regardless of whether such items are included in other comprehensive income or loss, or in net income (loss), and one-time events pursuant to changes in GAAP and certain non-cash charges after discussions between ACREM and the Company's independent directors and after approval by a majority of the Company's independent directors.
 On April 25, 2022, the Company and ACREM entered into an amendment to the Management Agreement to (a) exclude \$2.4 million of net income associated with the sale of the real estate owned property for the three months ended March 31, 2022 and to (b) include \$2.0 million of net income associated with the Company's gain on the termination of its interest rate cap derivative for the three months ended March 31, 2022, in each case, with respect to Core Earnings for the three months ended March 31, 2022.
 Core Earnings is defined in the Management Agreement and is used to calculate the incentive fees the Company pays to ACREM.
-For the three months ended March 31, 2023, the Company did not incur any incentive fees.
-For the three months ended March 31, 2022, the Company incurred incentive fees of \$358 thousand
+For the three months ended September 30, 2023, no incentive fees were incurred.
+For the nine months ended September 30, 2023, the Company incurred incentive fees of \$334 thousand.
+For the three and nine months ended September 30, 2022, the Company incurred incentive fees of \$855 thousand and \$2.2 million, respectively.